Church of the Nazarene: Board of General Superintendents

 The highest elected office in the Church of the Nazarene is that of General Superintendent.
 Every four years six ordained elders, who are at least 35 years old and are not over 70 years old, are elected by the General Assembly of the Church of the Nazarene for a four-year term.
 Both females and males ordained to the order of elders are eligible to be elected to the office of General Superintendent.
-Of the forty-five persons who have served in this office, only two women have been elected: Dr. Nina G. Gunter (2005–2009), and Dr. Carla Sunberg, who was elected in 2017 and is currently serving.
+Of the forty-five persons who have served in this office, only two women have been elected: Nina G. Gunter (2005–2009), and Carla Sunberg, who was elected in 2017 and is currently serving.
 Until 2005, all of the elders elected were from the United States of America.
-Dr. Crocker, a native of San Jerónimo, Guatemala, the first General Superintendent from Central America, and the 2nd general superintendent elected while residing outside the US/Canada Region, also was elected on a record 53rd ballot.
+Crocker, a native of San Jerónimo, Guatemala, the first General Superintendent from Central America, and the 2nd general superintendent elected while residing outside the US/Canada Region, also was elected on a record 53rd ballot.
 Collectively these six elders constitute the Board of General Superintendents, which is according to the denominational Manual, are "charged with the responsibility of administering the worldwide work of the Church of the Nazarene," and interpret the denomination's of polity.
 All official acts of the Board of General Superintendents are subject to the review of the General Assembly.

 The youngest person elected General Superintendent was Roy T. Williams, who was only 32 when chosen to fill a vacancy caused by the deaths of Phineas F. Bresee and William C. Wilson, both of whom died within weeks of the 1915 General Assembly.
 Wilson is the shortest-serving General Superintendent, dying only 33 days after his election at the age of 47.
 R.T.
 Williams was the longest-serving general superintendent, who served for just over 30 years from January 1916 to his death in March 1946.
 Eight of the first eleven General Superintendents died in office, resulting in both the expansion in the number of general superintendents, and an upper age limit of 72.
 Dr Hiram F. Reynolds (1854–1938), one of the original two General Superintendents elected in October 1907, holds the record as the oldest person to serve in this office, retiring in 1932, at the age of 78.